Adenoid Removal Surgery (Adenoidectomy) in Rockwall, Forney & Wylie

 When is an adenoidectomy recommended?

-An ENT doctor may recommend an adenoid removal if you or your child is suffering from chronic ear or throat infections that:
+An adenoid specialist may recommend an adenoid removal if you or your child is suffering from chronic ear or throat infections that:

 - Don’t respond to antibiotic treatments